Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Signing of the thesis agreement

 Sign the thesis agreement electronically.
 Complete the agreement and send it via AtomiSign to all contracting parties.
-You can find instructions for electronic signing on the university’s website.
+You can find instructions for electronic signing on the UAS website.

 Once everyone has signed the agreement, you should download it from AtomiSign and save it to Wihi.

-Send the agreement for archiving in Wihi to opinnaytetyosopimukset@lapinamk.fi by using the function for sending to an external party for comments.
+Submit the agreement for archiving in Wihi to opinnaytetyosopimukset@lapinamk.fi by using the function for sending documents to an external party for comments.
 The subject of the message is thesis agreement and the name of your degree programme.

 If you hand over your research material, or the rights to it, to the UAS, you must conclude a separate agreement.